 In the Siemens Credit Warehouse, we bundle Siemens shortterm trade receivables and actively manage the Group’s credit risks by selling or hedging exposure to specific customers.
 These receivables may provide Siemens with an additional source of liquidity, thereby strengthening Siemens’ funding flexibility.
 Our Credit Database provides operating units with online access to up-to-date credit ratings and valuable credit reports.

 Siemens Treasury offers a Supply Chain Finance program to wholly owned subsidiaries of Siemens in North America and Europe to optimize the capital efficiency of both Siemens and Siemens suppliers.
-With the help of Supply Chain Finance, the Siemens Sectors can increase their liquidity without reducing the supplier's liquidity.
+With the help of Supply Chain Finance, the Siemens Divisions can increase their liquidity without reducing the supplier's liquidity.